vllm-project/llm-compressor/docs/conceptual_guides/quantization_schemes.md

 - `x_q` is the quantized `int8` value associated to `x`
 - `S` is the scale, and is a positive `float16`
 - `Z` is called the zero-point, it is the `int8` value corresponding to the value 0 in the `float16` realm.
-If zero-point is ommited, we call this "symmetric" quantization.
+If zero-point is ommited, we call this "symmetric" quantization because the default zero point of 0 is in the true middle of the distribution.

 The quantized value x_q of x in [a, b] can be computed as follows: